 - 1. Complete the Vernon College admission procedure.
-A student must first be accepted by the College before being accepted by the Pharmacy Technician Program. - 2.
+A student must be first accepted by the College before being accepted by the Pharmacy Technician Program. - 2.
 Submit an application for admission to the Pharmacy Technician Program.
-Applications are available and accepted the first day of March until the last business day of June each academic year for the fall program.
+Application deadline is June 30 for the day program beginning in August of each year and November 30 for the night program beginning in January of each year.
 Applications are available from the program coordinator and on the Vernon College web site. - 3.
+The applicant needs to register with Texas State Board of Pharmacy as a pharmacy technician trainee at www.tsbp.state.tx.us.
+There is a \$53.00 non-refundable online processing fee.
+You will also have to have your fingerprints taken and this will cost approximately \$45.00.
+The Texas State Board of Pharmacy will complete a criminal background check and persons with felony convictions or drug and alcohol charges may be denied registration.
+The applicant will not be able to enter the program without this registration. - 4.
+All applicants will be required to take the Accuplacer Exam.
+You will need to take reading (minimum score of 56), math (minimum score of 49) and writing (minimum score of 66).
+If you have taken another entrance exam and have met the TSI requirements on that test, you will not have to take the Accuplacer Exam. - 5.
+Provide evidence that the following immunization requirements have been met prior to enrollment in the Pharmacy Technician Program: tetanus/diphtheria toxoid (TD), measles (students born after January 1, 1957), rubella, mumps (students born after January 1, 1957), Tuberculosis test (TB), Varicella, and Hepatitis B (three shots).
+For immunizations exclusions and waivers and acceptable documentation of immunizations see shot records on the Pharmacy Technician home page.

-Provide evidence that the following immunization requirements have been met prior to enrollment in the pharmacy technician program: tetanus/diphtheria toxoid (TD), measles (students born after January 1, 1957), rubella, mumps (students born after January 1, 1957), Tuberculosis test (TB), Varicella, and Hepatitis B (three shots).
-For immunization exclusions and waivers and acceptable documentation of immunizations see shot records on the pharmacy technician home page. - All applicants will be required to take the Accuplacer Exam, math portion only.
-Both sections, arithmetic and algebra must be taken with a minimum score of 49 in each section. - 5.
-The applicant needs to register with the Texas State Board of Pharmacy as a pharmacy technician trainee at www.tsbp.state.tx.us.
-The State Board of Pharmacy will complete a criminal background check and person with felony convictions or drug and alcohol charges may be denied registration.
-The applicant will not be able to enter the program without this registration. - 6.
-The pharmacy technician admission and review committee will rank students to determine acceptance into the program based upon completion of the application process, completion of the technician trainee registration process, interview, and Accuplacer scores. - 7.
-In the event the application is rejected by the Pharmacy Technician Admission and Review committee, the applicant may request a hearing before the College Admissions Committee.
-Such a request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - 8.
-Information regarding program standards and policies is printed in the Pharmacy Technician Handbook.
+- Once all the forms have been sent to the Pharmacy Technician Program Coordinator and the student meets the requirements for the program, an interview will be scheduled with the Program Coordinator. - 7.
+The Pharmacy Technician Admission and Review Committee will rank students to determine acceptance into the program based upon completion of the application process, completion of the technician trainee registration process, interview, and Accuplacer scores. - 8.
+In the event the application is rejected by the Pharmacy Technician Admission and Review Committee, the applicant may request a hearing before the College Admissions Committee.
+Such a request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - Information regarding program standards and policies is printed in the Pharmacy Technician Handbook.